DialEval-2/LSTM-baseline/README.md

 python -m spacy download en
 ```

-Note: To obtain the dataset of DialEval-1, please check https://dialeval-1.github.io/dataset/.
+Note: To obtain the dataset of DialEval-1, see [here](https://dialeval-2.github.io/DCH-2/).

 ### Train all tasks
 This command will train 4 models for both nugget detection and dialogue quality tasks for both Chinese and English training dataset.